moneydewstudio/superpsikopop/src/content/posts/definition-of-anton's-syndrome-in-psychology.md

 ---
-title: "Definition of Antons syndrome in Psychology"
+title: "Definition of Anton's Syndrome in Psychology"
+description: "Get to know the definition of anton's syndrome according to psychologists."
-date: "2023-09-18"
+date: 2023-03-07T06:00:00+00:00
+image: "/images/posts/definition-of-altruistic-behaviour-in-psychology.jpg"
+Draft: FALSE
+authors: ["Robi Maulana"]
+Tags:
+Categories: ["Glossary"]
 ---

 > The mistaking of visual imagery as visual perception, which occurs in some blind people.